pranigopu/pranigopu.github.io/docs/effectiveness/extreme-ownership.md

 To pursue a purpose effectively, we must organise both knowledge and objectives based on relevance and complexity.
 To be relevant is to be a significant factor (at least in our knowledge) in achieving our purpose; hence, to favour less relevant considerations is to favour less signficant factors, which is sheer irrationality.

 Moreoever, at any given time, your focus, ability to act and ability to think are limited; to clog them with a disorganised mess of considerations leads to a complexity-ridden state of focus, violating the principle of "simple".
 Moreover, it is to waste of one's limited time, energy and resources, inviting failure or even disaster.

 Drawing from Willink and Babin (p.
-157), even the greatest of battlefield leaders cannot handle an array of challenges simultaneously without being overwhelmed.
-That risks failing at them all.
+157), multiple challenges can compound, every challenge complex in its own right, each deserving and demanding attention.
+Hence, even the most competent of leaders can be overwhelmed if they try to deal with multiple challenges or tasks together at once, which would likely lead to them and their team failing at each of those challenges or tasks.
+Instead:

+_We must determine the highest priority task and execute_.

-_Thus, in line with the broader principle of extreme ownership, a leader must take ownership of identifying priorities and ensuring the execution of these priorities._
+Thus, in line with the broader principle of extreme ownership, a leader must take ownership of identifying priorities and ensuring the execution of these priorities.
+This principle can be verbalised as:

----

-On the battlefield (literal or figurative), countless problems compound in a snowball effect, every challenge complex in its own right, each demanding attention.
-But, following the broader principle of extreme ownership, a leader must remain calm and make the best decisions possible.
-To do this, SEAL combat leaders utilize _Prioritize and Execute_.
-We verbalise this principle with this direction:

 "Relax, look around, make a call."

-Even the most competent of leaders can be overwhelmed if they try to tackle multiple problems or a number of tasks simultaneously.
-The team will likely fail at each of those tasks.
-Instead, leaders must determine the highest priority task and execute.
-When overwhelmed, fall back upon this principle: _Prioritize and Execute_.

 ---